mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

     - `truststore/kafka.server.truststore.default.jks`

     If you pass in `--generate-certs-in-one-folder`, the above four files will all be under `tls/trust-stores`.
+    - `kafka.server.ca.default.pem`
+    - `kafka.server.cert.default.pem`
+    - `kafka.server.keystore.default.jks`
+    - `kafka.server.truststore.default.jks`

+    You can also pass in `--export-cert-key` and `--export-cert-p8-key` to generate these extra files:
+    - `kafka.server.cert.default.key`
+    - `kafka.server.cert.default.key.p8`

 [back to readme](README.adoc#running)

 ## How do I test these scripts using Docker?

 If you're just using the scripts to create certs, you can skip this section.
 Otherwise, if you're modifying these scripts, read on!

 ### Setup
 1. First make sure you followed [these instructions](#how-do-i-run-these-scripts-using-docker), so that environment